Pandaqi/Pandaqi-Studio/pandaqi-studio/content/maybe-games/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true
+collection: "vote"

 title: "Maybe Games"
-headerTitle: "A collection of simple board games using the Maybe Mechanic."
 blurb: "A collection of simple board games using the Maybe Mechanic, about voting for or against your friend's proposals at the most strategic times."
-blurbShort: "_Maybe Games_ is collection of simple board games about voting YES or NO all the time to collect the highest score for yourself."
+# blurb: "_Maybe Games_ is collection of simple board games about voting YES or NO all the time to collect the highest score for yourself."
 downloadLink: "https://drive.google.com/drive/folders/1PiESe5tpn51F2VzsQLyzUKud6AgdPmVJ"

-color: "red"

 date: 2025-04-26

 difficulty: "kids-can-play"
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 genre: ["family", "thematic"]
 tags: ["voting", "simultaneous-turns", "move-through-all"]
 themes: []